CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/freifinanzierte_wohnungen/index.en.md

 69126 Heidelberg-Rohrbach
 </p>

-## The two unsubsidised apartments

 <p style="text-align:justify">
-You want to live self managed?
-You are interested in sustainable and ecological living in a community?
-Then we, the CA (Collegium Academicum), are the right place for you.
-We are an ecological and self-managed housing project and are looking for residents for our newly renovated building.
-It will be filled with life through an <a href="/orientierungsjahr">orientation year</a> (50 young people),
-<a href="/sozialer_mietwohnraum">social housing</a> (6 apartments) and the two apartments described here.
-<br><br>

 One 6-room flat and one 2-room flat on the 2nd and 3rd floor (see plans below) are not bound by the occupancy requirements of the social rental space subsidy.
 <br><br>
 The large flat (apartment 2) is intended for a shared flat: people who want to actively participate in the management of our old building and fill the CA with life should live together here.